firassziedan/objectionjs-graphql/README.md

-# objection-graphql
+# objectionjs-graphql

 Automatic GraphQL API generator for objection.js models.

 ## Usage

-objection-graphql automatically generates a [GraphQL](https://github.com/facebook/graphql) schema for [objection.js](https://github.com/Vincit/objection.js) models.
+objectionjs-graphql automatically generates a [GraphQL](https://github.com/facebook/graphql) schema for [objection.js](https://github.com/Vincit/objection.js) models.
 The schema is created based on the `jsonSchema` and `relationMappings` properties of the models, mainly it's use [withGraphFetched](https://vincit.github.io/objection.js/api/query-builder/eager-methods.html#withgraphfetched) to build and fetch the relation `relationMappings` query.
 It creates a rich set of filter arguments for the